disclosure: we were offered accommodation and meals in exchange for an honest review

 I was reliably informed that all three dishes were full of flavour and got full marks.
 Fancy not sharing a bit of that pudding with his wife!

-After a restful nights sleep there nothing quite like being treated to a cooked breakfast.
+After a restful night’s sleep, there is nothing quite like being treated to a cooked breakfast.
 It’s not something we have very often at home, so is always a must when we’re away.
 Relaxing at The Manor Country House Hotel you can also enjoy a buffet offering cereals, fruit salads as well as pastries.
 For those like us, who like a cooked breakfast, there are a number of options available, and even my ‘I’ll only eat sausages for breakfast’ son was accommodated easily.

 Everything was well presented and tasted great, and the staff were attentive but not in an obtrusive way at all.
 The perfect start to any day.

-The joy of staying in period property such as The Manor Country House Hotel, is that it has such character, there are nooks to be discovered, stairs to explore, and it just feels so much nicer than staying in something resembling a box.
+The joy of staying in period property such as The Manor Country House Hotel is that it has such character, there are nooks to be discovered, and stairs to explore, and it just feels so much nicer than staying in something resembling a box.

 I’ve not considered staying away so close to home before, but it honestly felt as if we were a world away.
 We left feeling refreshed and relaxed and realising that you don’t always need distance to guarantee a good break.